AntonioND/ucity/readme.md

 License
 -------

 This game is licensed under the GPL v3 license.
-You may have received the source code of this game along with the ROM file.
+You should have received the source code of this game along with the ROM file.
 If not, the source code is freely available at the following address:

     https://github.com/AntonioND/bitcity